grafana/metrictank/docs/installation.md

 ## Configuration

 See the [example config file](https://github.com/raintank/metrictank/blob/master/metrictank-sample.ini) which guides you through the various options

+You may need to adjust the `statsd-addr` based on where you decided to run that service.

 Out of the box, one input is enabled: the [Carbon line input](https://github.com/raintank/metrictank/blob/master/docs/inputs.md#carbon)
 It uses a default storage-schemas to coalesce every incoming metric into 1 second resolution.
 You may want to fine tune this for your needs.